SOFTWARE LICENSE TERMS

 6.4.
 Unless expressly agreed otherwise in writing, MHB is only obliged to provide the licensee with the software free of industrial property rights and copyrights of third parties in accordance with the regulations applicable in Germany (“property rights”).
 Insofar as a third party asserts legitimate claims against the licensee due to the infringement of property rights by software supplied by MHB and used by the licensee in accordance with the contract, MHB shall be liable as follows: MHB will, at its own discretion and at its own expense, either obtain a right of use for the software supplied or so change or replace it with software that does not violate the property right.

 6.5.
 The assignment of claims for defects is excluded.

 - Obligations of the licensee

 7.1.
-The licensee is responsible for ensuring that the technical prerequisites for the operation of the software are met, in particular with regard to the hardware used, operating system software and the connection to the Internet.
+The licensee is responsible for ensuring that the technical requirements for the operation of the software are created, in particular with regard to the hardware, operating system software and the connection to the Internet.

 7.2.
-The licensee is responsible for using the security mechanisms of the software and, if necessary, initiating and maintaining sufficient security measures (such as random checks) to prevent the software from being misappropriated by employees of the licensee.
+The licensee is responsible for using the software's security mechanisms and, if necessary, introducing and maintaining adequate security measures (such as random checks) to prevent the software from being used improperly by employees of the licensee.

 - License fee, set-off and retention right

 8.1.
-If the contract is not concluded on the first day of a calendar month, the license fee payable for the first month will be calculated proportionately after the remaining days of the month, starting from the day following the provision of the software.
+If the contract is not concluded on the first day of a calendar month, the license fee to be paid for the first month is calculated proportionally according to the remaining days of the month, starting on the day following the provision of the software.

 8.2.
 The licensee is only entitled to offset if his counterclaim has been legally established or is undisputed.
-This set-off shall not apply to a counterclaim for a defect based on the same contractual relationship as the seller's claim.
-The licensee is only authorized to exercise a right of retention to the extent that his counterclaim is based on the same contractual relationship.
+This offsetting prohibition does not apply to a counterclaim due to a defect that is based on the same contractual relationship as the seller's claim.
+The licensee is only authorized to exercise a right of retention if his counterclaim is based on the same contractual relationship.